 Suddenly, we saw a big reindeer herd in front of us.
 A few of them had huge antlers on their head.
 Once they noticed us, they changed their direction and walked away.
 There were also many berries (also blueberries on the Fjell), and we could see the Vadsø airport.

 Tea and Camping

-Once we were back in the city, we had tea and decided to look for a camping place to rent a cabin.
-Unfortunately, panorama camping, which is located 5 km away from Vatsø, was closed, and we decided to drive back towards Nesseby to find another camping place.
+Once we were back in the city, we had tea and looked for a camping place to rent a cabin.
+Unfortunately, panorama camping, which is located 5 km away from Vatsø, was closed, and we drove back towards Nesseby to find another camping place.

-We decided to take it easy as the weather was not that good.
-So we decided to stay at Vestre Jakobselv Camping, where we rented a cabin for around 60 EUR and had a one-hour Sauna for about 10 EUR.
+We took it easy as the weather was not that good.
+We stayed at Vestre Jakobselv Camping, where we rented a cabin for around 60 EUR and had a one-hour Sauna for about 10 EUR.
 There was also a small restaurant in the village called “Lille Chili” where we had dinner.

 Packrafting in the Arctic Sea